-This section provides an overview of different types of AI systems, different kinds of biases that may occur in such systems, the generic components of AI systems, and how biases can originate and affect such subsystems in different phases of the AI lifecycle (see Fig. 2 for different stages of lifecycle).
+This section provides an overview of different types of AI systems, different kinds of biases that may occur in such systems, the generic components of AI systems, and how biases can originate and affect such subsystems in different phases of the AI lifecycle.
 This forms the basis for assessing fairness in each subsystem and the overall AI system.